Our Story

 We teach, advocate, grow, build and nurture food security and a local, resilient, and sustainable food system here on the Sunshine Coast.

 It started with a Zucchini Toss and a plant sale out of the back of a pick-up truck.
-It quickly became Seedy Saturday, the Edible Garden Tour, Roberts Creek Farmers’ Market, Fruit Tree Project, a Community Garden, Fall Faire, and many more community-led projects and learning opportunities.

 One Straw Society was founded in 1995 by Robin Wheeler, a leader, author, activist, teacher, and homesteader.
-Robin used a grassroots approach to connecting people, teaching, and growing and sharing seeds, plants and food.
-Many of these initiatives and events have become a part of the Sunshine Coast food and garden culture.
+Robin used a grassroots approach to growing and sharing seeds, plants and food; and teaching and connecting people.
 Meetings were often potlucks, complete with kids and dogs.

 The term “One Straw” was inspired by The One Straw Revolution, by Masanobu Fukuoka who believed in the power of a single straw to start a revolution.